PrinsWillem/castle_game_project/README.md

 * Regular Git commits and use of branches with frequent merges.

 ## Original Game
 The Castle Card Game is an original game created by Loic Marles and designed by Anthony Byledbal.
-It was developed as an educational game for which the players could learn more about medieval castles.
-It was never released as a physical game because the cost of production was too expensive, but find its way to the digital world.
+It was developed as an educational game with which the players could learn more about medieval castles.
+It was never released as a physical game because the cost of production was too expensive, but found its way to the digital world.

 ## Gameplay